OfficeDev/generator-office/src/docs/ssl.md

-# Adding Self-Signed Certificates as Trusted Root Certificate
+# Installing the self-signed certificate

 Office clients require add-ins and webpages to come from a trusted and secure location.
 This generator leverages [Browsersync](https://browsersync.io/) to start a web server, which requires a self-signed certificate.
 Your workstation will not trust this certificate and thus, the Office client, in which you are running your Office Add-in, will not load your add-in.